Bethany Retirement Living FAQs and COVID-19 Cases as of 1/12/21 11:30am:

 - We will not give information on resident deaths due to confidentiality.

 Here are the latest COVID-19 numbers.
-We may add or subtract cases as new test results arrive and, due to the timing of the results, they may not be reflected on the State website at the time of this posting.
+We may add or subtract cases as new test results arrive or as cases are resolved.
+Due to the timing of the results, they may not be reflected on the State website at the time of this posting.